Formal Grade Appeal Request and Information (pdf--appeal cover sheet and helpful information)

 c.
 If the instructor does not respond within the five (5) days period in (b) above, the student may choose to send the appeal request to the unit head (e.g. department chair or program director) of the department or program that offers the class for a response.

 d.
 If the instructor responds within the five (5) school day period with a decision with which the student does not agree and the student wishes to proceed with an appeal, the student shall send written request (email preferred) for review of the grade to the unit head within five (5) days of receiving the response from the instructor.
 The written communication to the unit head should provide detailed information regarding the disputed grade including the written exchanges with the instructor.

 e.
 The unit head shall respond in wriring (email preferred) to the student within five (5) school days of receiving the student's request for a review of the grade.
 The unit head's response should outline the details of the resolution.
-If the unit head cannot resolve the dispute, his/her communication to thestudent should refer the student to the University Grade Appeal process (e.g., a link to the Grade Appeal policy at www.bsu.edu/studentrights/gradeappeal and/or the Student Rights and Community Standards office).
+If the unit head cannot resolve the dispute, his/her communication to thestudent should refer the student to the University Grade Appeal process (e.g., a link to the Grade Appeal policy at www.bsu.edu/studentrights/gradeappeal and/or the Office of the Associate Provost).

 f.
 The student may then choose to proceed with a university-level grade appeal as described below.

 a.
 Formal appeal.
 If the matter cannot be resolved satisfactorily at the unit level, the student may request consideration of a University grade appeal hearing.
 The University grade appeal process consists of the following steps:

 1) The student must submit a formal appeal of the grade in writing (email preferred) to the Office of the Associate Provost and Dean of University College (Associate Provost) within five (5) school days after notification from the unit head.
 Note: answers to frequently asked questions about the grade appeal are and other support is available at www.bsu.edu/studentrights/gradeappeal.